meilisearch/documentation/learn/configuration/instance_options.md

 Prevents Meilisearch from throwing an error when `--import-dump` does not point to a valid dump file.
 Instead, Meilisearch will start normally without importing any dump.

+This option will trigger an error if `--import-dump` is not defined.

 _This option is not available as an environment variable._